jgmalcolm/jgmalcolm.github.io/_drafts/hide-slide-panel.md

 layout: post
 ---

-Ever want to close that slide panel so you can get more screen space?
+Ever want to close that slide panel in Google Slides so you can get more screen space?
 This bookmarklet will do the trick.

 <img style="width:50%;display:inline" src="/images/panel-shown.png"><img style="width:50%;display:inline" src="/images/panel-hidden.png">